Support DogAware.com by using these links when you shop

 These studies clearly indicate that treatment with a combination of weekly ivermectin and daily doxycycline given intermittently will sterilize the heartworms, prevent the dog from being infectious to other dogs, speed up the death of the worms prior to (or in place of) Immiticide treatment, limit inflammation and damage caused by the worms' presence, and reduce the chance of serious adverse reaction from Immiticide treatment.

 Weekly doses of the Heartgard should be safe for all but those dogs with the mutant MDR1 gene that affects collies and related breeds, making them more sensitive to ivermectin and a number of other drugs.
+See Dogs with a Drug Problem for more information.

 Return to Top of Page

-If you have any questions or comments, please contact me.
+I regret that I no longer have much time to respond to questions.
+See my Contact page for more information.
 My name is Mary Straus and you can email me at either or

 Rocky is a Yorkie-Poodle mix who had suffered from digestive problems his whole life.
 Click on his image to read about the diet his owner finally found to help him.